AlishaMechtley/SeedSQrrL/README.md

 Use Anaconda Python 2.7 distribution.
 Install the necessary bs4 and biopython (for mitobim) modules using the following command in a terminal: conda install beautifulsoup4 biopython
 Copy the three SeedSQrrL programs and the automate_mitobim.py program into the folder where you are going to run them.
-Install mitobim and its necessary packages (mira, perl if not already installed but probably is).
+Install mitobim and its necessary packages (mira, flash, perl if not already installed but probably is).
 For mitobim, just copy MITObim_1.8.pl to /usr/local/bin or elsewhere in your $PATH and chmod a+x.
 For mira, you can download the platform-appropriate compiled binaries (mira_4.0.2_darwin…tar.bz2 for OSX, mira_4.0.2_linux-gnu...tar.bz2 for linux), and copy everything from the tar.bz2 file’s bin/ folder into the same place as mitobim above (e.g. /usr/local/bin).
 Copy everything from the mira library (lib) folder into usr/local/lib
 Notes: use ls -l to make sure that the permissions are correct (-rwxr-xr-x).
 If there is an @ at the end of the permissions, use xattr -d com.apple.quarantine /usr/local/bin/filename on the file.
 This will likely need to be done on the mira executable and the library files.
 If you are using a recent version of mira (e.g. greater than 4.0.2) then mitobim needs to specify the bait and output files with a command.
 So you must add these to line 290 of the mitobim.pl file.
 Example, replace